aaronsaderholm/comp-tool-recent-posts/README.md

 # Comp Tool Recent Posts

-A very bad and basic wordpres plugin to show recent 3 ! recent posts.
+A very bad and basic wordpress plugin to show recent 3 ! recent posts.

-Specifically three recent posts that have a featured image.
+Specifically: three recent posts that have a featured image.
 That's all it does!